 Now Uribe is enrolled in the “Autonomous Machines” thread of the NEET program.
 Today Dickson shares the second-year student’s success story with others in the room as a kind of lesson in nontraditional learning and networking.
 “Sebastian here had an internship with us this past summer,” says Dickson with a smile toward Uribe in the second row.

 “At a career fair, we wouldn’t have looked at Sebastian.
 There are just too many people — but Sebastian and his team killed it during our inaugural BlacktopBuild during IAP.”

 Dickson tells the room that during the hackathon, he shared a real engineering problem with students in a tent built in a parking lot at MIT in the middle of a New England winter, which resulted in powerful solutions that were well-received by engineering leaders within GM.

 “Leaders at GM wanted this team to come back for an internship,” says Dickson.
 “GM created spots out of nothing for them — outside of the ordinary process — which I think is wild.”
-Then Dickson pauses for impact and adds, “After the fact, I was like, “Oh, by the way, they’re freshmen.”
+Dickson, pausing for impact, adds, “After the fact, I was like, 'Oh, by the way, they’re freshmen.'”
 The classroom fills with laugher and a sense of promise.

 Popular mentor and role model